Second cabinet of Andrej Babiš

-The second cabinet of Andrej Babiš was a centre-left to centre-right minority coalition government in the Czech Republic, consisting of ANO 2011, a centre-right populist political movement, and the centre-left Czech Social Democratic Party (ČSSD).
+The second cabinet of Andrej Babiš was a centre-left to centre-right minority coalition government in the Czech Republic, consisting of ANO 2011, a populist political movement, and the centre-left Czech Social Democratic Party (ČSSD).
 The coalition received external support from the Communist Party of Bohemia and Moravia (KSČM).
 The head of government was Andrej Babiš, leader of ANO.

 The cabinet was approved by the Chamber of Deputies on 12 July 2018 with a 105–91 vote.
 The Communist Party withdrew its support for the government on 13 April 2021.
 The government left office on 17 December 2021, and was replaced by Petr Fiala's Cabinet.

 Background

 The general election in 2017 was won by ANO, led by Andrej Babiš, who received 78 seats out of 200, becoming the largest party.
 President Miloš Zeman appointed Babiš to form a government, but all other parliamentary parties had ruled out entering a coalition with ANO due to an ongoing police investigation into Babiš's alleged subsidy fraud.
 In early 2018, Babiš lost a confidence vote to form an ANO minority government, with all other parties voting against.
 In 2018, ČSSD decided to enter coalition talks with ANO.
 In April, the negotiations broke down.
 President Miloš Zeman subsequently gave Babiš a second chance to form a government.
 In May, ČSSD accepted talks with ANO, with KSČM also participating to determine the conditions for its support of an ANO-ČSSD government.